Pierre Nkurunziza: Death

-Nkurunziza died on 8 June 2020, aged 55, at the Fiftieth Anniversary Hospital in Karuzi.
+Nkurunziza died on 8 June 2020, aged 55, at the Fiftieth Anniversary Hospital of Karuzi.
 The Burundian government gave his cause of death as a heart attack, but it was widely suspected that he died of COVID-19.
-A week earlier, Kenyan newspaper The Standard reported his wife had flown without him to Nairobi, Kenya for COVID-19 treatment.
+A week earlier, Kenyan newspaper The Standard reported his wife had flown without him to Nairobi, Kenya, for COVID-19 treatment.

 Nkurunziza's death occurred after the 2020 elections, but ahead of the projected hand-over of power in August.
 It had been announced in May 2020 that he would continue to remain prominent in public life in the post of "Supreme Guide of Patriotism" (Guide suprême du patriotisme) with a retirement award of $540,000 (USD) and a villa provided by the government of Burundi.
 Seven national days of mourning were announced in Burundi following his death.
 Other states in the East African Community also observed official periods of mourning.
 One day of mourning was also observed in Cuba.